 Ultrafast amplifiers are optical amplifiers which are applied to ultrashort pulses.
 Some of these devices are used for amplifying high repetition rate pulse trains, leading to a high average power whereas the pulse energy remains moderate.
-In other cases, a much higher gain is applied to pulses at lower repetition rates, leading to high pulse energies and correspondingly huge peak powers.
+In other cases, a much higher gain is applied to light pulses at lower repetition rates, leading to high pulse energies and correspondingly huge peak powers.
 Enormously high optical intensities, sometimes above 1016 W/cm2, are achieved by focusing such intense pulses tightly on some target.

 Special Requirements for Ultrafast Amplifiers